Three Foundational Voyages

 Conclusion of Foundational Voyages

-Both maps portray Jesus as the heart, the reference point, and the motive of our spiritual voyage.
-A close reading also reveals that the maps from Rule and from life allude to some of our Institute’s favorite scripture passages: from Isaiah, the prophet whom Jesus quoted to announce his own mission to the lost[9]; from the 1st letter of John, who tells us that God is Love and Jesus was human; and from the 2nd letter of Peter, which proclaims that God lives in our hearts.
+Both of the two maps portray Jesus as the heart, the reference point, and the motive of our spiritual voyage.
+A close reading of both also reveals that the maps from Rule and from life are inspired by some of our Institute’s favorite scripture passages.
+One is from Isaiah, the prophet whom Jesus quoted to announce his own mission to the lost[9]; found in the 1st letter of John, who tells us that God is Love and Jesus was fully human.
+The second is in the 2nd letter of Peter, which proclaims that God lives in our hearts and makes us sharers in divinity.

-The two maps, one a theological vision and the other a missionary narrative, complete each other.
-While the first is a metaphysical treatise of who we are in God’s eyes, the second is a human drama in three acts.
-If the first could be proclaimed like the creed at a solemn mass, the second could be a campfire spellbinder.
-The first charts the part of our heart that channels belief, communion, grace, and longing for transcendence, while the second explores the place where we know affection, attitude, family spirit, the quest for adventure, and shared feelings of disappointment, fatigue, courage, loss, and pride.
+Of the two maps, one is a theological vision.
+The other retells stories of Brothers of the Sacred whom God sent on mission.
+The two maps complete each other.
+While the first gives a spiritual vision of who we are in God’s eyes, the second is a human drama in three acts.
+If the first could be proclaimed at Sunday mass as the creed of the Brothers; the second could be retold over and over around a campfire.
+The first charts the part of our heart that channels belief, communion, grace, and longing for transcendence, while the second explores how to expand beyond ourselves as we live in community and with young people.
+Both are about affection, service, family spirit, an adventurous mission, and shared feelings of disappointment, fatigue, courage, failure, loss, and transformation.

 Prayer, Reflection, Exchange